SDL Property Auction House

 Do I have to accept the highest bid for my property?

-Most property lots at an auction have a reserve price.
-When you instruct SDL Auction house, you can stipulate to SDL the reserve price.
+Most property lots have a reserve price.
+When you instruct the SDL you can stipulate to SDL the reserve price.
 If the property does not reach your reserve price, the auction house will not sell the property.
 Frequently interested parties after the bid will try to negotiate a purchase which means someone might raise their offer, which could be higher than the reserve.

 Do I have to wait until the auction to bid?

 How to sell a property through an auction?

 First, you need to choose the auctioneers who cover your area.
 Most national auctions will be able to help you.
 Visit their website, speak to them, they will be able to advise you on the best way forward.
 Check their commission rates including any entry fee.
-It is essential for selecting the most appropriate auction house for your property and area.
+It is essential for selecting the most appropriate auctioneer for your property and area.

 Make sure you also check your local auction house too; they have good local knowledge.